-The DHCP options in Table 7 on page 22 have the flexibility to apply on a network, subnet, class, or client basis.
+The DHCP options in Table 7 have the flexibility to apply on a network, subnet, class, or client basis.
 If you find that options 211-214 are already in use for other purposes, you can separate these options by subnet or class.
-Use Table 8 to determine the Network Station classes.
+Use Table 8 on page 23 to determine the Network Station classes.